kgisl/makesite/content/blog/2020-09-26-monk-motto-revisited.md

 **விழித்திரு**

+- satsanga - network with the right kind of people / get the right mentors to help you launch into the next orbit
+	- need to ensure a 2nd line of income is possible

-The only dimension still to be explored and reviewed as to what needs to be done.
+- The only dimension still to be explored and reviewed as to what needs to be done.
 Go back to Arunji's note (attached below)?
    - have to read at least 50 books a year
    - with the hope of coming up with an original idea which can transform the world into a better place
 	   - wicked problems are confronting us in India and it needs solutions, pronto